Re-Born-Again/Academic_UI/README.md

 # Academic UI

-This project is a **Academic UI**, focusing on recreating the user interface of a platform designed for students.
-The goal of this project is to enhance the visual design and layout, ensuring responsiveness and usability.
+Welcome to the Academic UI app, a feature-rich platform designed to display essential academic details for students.
+The app aims to provide a centralized location for students to access information such as attendance, timetables, grades, and fee details.

 ## Features